FrontendRheinMain/vuepress/docs/ferm/about.md

 - Present yourself as an expert in your area
 - Connect with like-minded people
 - Get your talk on video to spread your visibility and support your positioning

+This all also works pretty well online, too - we're happy to support showing your cool topic to our community.

 ::: tip
 [Contact us](ferm/contact) - our community is excited what you have to say!